felipecrp/pytest-pyspec/README.md

     "a House"

     def test_door(self):
-        "has a door"
+        "has door"
         assert 1 == 1

     class TestTwoFloors:
-        "with two floors"
+        """with two floors

+        A house with two floor has stairs
+        """
         def test_stairs(self):
             "has stairs"
             assert 1 == 1